MathiasPfeil/cubic/README.md

 ---
 In a Cubic application, you define your routes within the controllers you have generated.
 You will notice each controller has a namespace block, which all of your routes are defined within.
-It's okay to create a route outside of this block, but to keep things easy to find, all routes are defined within it by default.
+It's okay to create a route outside of this block, but to keep things easy to find, all routes are created within it by default.

 Below you can see an example of a normal Cubic controller.
-All http methods you see defined within the namespace block are the ones given to you at the moment.
+All HTTP methods you see defined within the namespace block are the ones given to you at the moment.

 ```ruby